 Although my Ooey Gooey Butter Cake recipe is made with cake mix, I wanted to try a from-scratch version for the cookies.
 I tested quite a few recipes and was troubled by the flavor and consistency that they produced.
 So after a lot of tweaking and a lot of eating (no complaints here!), I finally settled on a cookie that everyone loved.
 And, with a few added sprinkles, they are perfect for Christmas!

-The very best way to freeze these cookies is to freeze the dough.
+Freezing the Dough: The very best way to freeze these cookies is to freeze the dough.
 I like to scoop out my individual cookies, place them on a baking sheet (they can be close together), and then place them in the freezer for about 30 minutes.
-Once they are chilled through, I place them in an airtight bag and then label it with the cookie name and date.
+Once they are chilled through, I place them in an airtight bag and then label them with the cookie name and date.

 - 1 package (8 ounces) cream cheese, softened